hpc-unibe-ch/hpc-unibe-ch.github.io/docs/halloffame.md

 # Hall of Fame

-If you previously used UBELIX to do your computational work and you acknowledged this in your publication and want to your publication listed here, please drop us a note at hpc@id.unibe.ch.
+If you previously used UBELIX to do your computational work and you acknowledged this in your publication and want to your publication listed here, please drop us a note via [https://serviceportal.unibe.ch/hpc](https://serviceportal.unibe.ch/hpc).
 If you are wondering how you can acknowledge the usage of UBELIX in your publication, have a look at the [homepage](index.md) of this documentation, where you will find a text recommendation acknoowledging the use of our cluster.